ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 which need improvement.
-Specifically, the Linear Programming based phase retrieval technique (Giangrande et al 2013) has seen several improvements (paper in final stages of acceptance) and needs further automation (eg easier application to different frequencies) and the attenuation correction code (Gu et al, 2011) also needs to be improved or replaced.
+Specifically, the Linear Programming based phase retrieval technique (Giangrande et al 2013) has seen several improvements (paper in final stages of acceptance) and needs further automation (eg easier application to different frequencies), and the attenuation correction code (Gu et al, 2011) also needs to be improved or replaced.
 And finally, Py-ART would benefit from contributions dealing more with basic polarimetric quality control such as (Cao et al, 2016).